Skip to main content

 What Electric Snow Shovels Are Good For

-Electric shovels are at their best with a few to six inches of snow on the ground and a wide open, large area to throw the snow.
+Electric shovels are at their best with a few to six inches of snow on the ground and a wide, open area to throw the snow.
 It’s easy to push them along the ground to clear the snow.
-Because the shovels can only throw straight, you have to plan out your shoveling paths, but as long as you have areas for the snow to go, they can be helpful in clearing small driveways, decks, and walkways.
+Because shovels can only throw straight, you have to plan your shoveling paths, but as long as you have areas for the snow to go, they can help clear small driveways, decks, and walkways.

 They also make clearing the plow slush at the end of the driveway much easier.
 While they don’t all do a great job with this, the top performers chewed through it and saved me a lot of backache.